crystal-lang/crystal-book/docs/tutorials/01_basics/04_strings.md

 p! message.sub(6..-2, "Crystal")
 ```

-The `#sub` method is very versatile and can be used in different way.
-We could also pass a search string as first argument
+The `#sub` method is very versatile and can be used in different ways.
+We could also pass a search string as the first argument
 and it replaces that substring with the value of the second argument.

 ```{.crystal .crystal-play}